The top threshold effect in the $\gamma\gamma$ production at the LHC: Introduction

-Though this threshold effect exists, a priori it is not clear whether it can be observed since the gluon-gluon fusion gives a sub-dominant contribution to the two photon production \cite{Aurenche:1985yk,Bailey:1992br,PhysRevD.47.2735,PhysRevD.49.1486,Binoth:1999qq,Anastasiou:2002zn,PhysRevLett.108.072001}.
+Though this threshold effect exists, a priori it is not clear whether it can be observed since the gluon-gluon fusion gives a sub-dominant contribution to the two photon production \cite{Aurenche:1985yk,Bailey:1992br,PhysRevD.47.2735,PhysRevD.49.1486,Binoth:1999qq,Anastasiou:2002zn,Catani:2011qz}.
 As mentioned, the leading order contributions arise from the quark anti-quark annihilation process.
-Fortunately, the {higher order} contributions are relatively large for the $\gamma\gamma$ pair production \cite{PhysRevLett.108.072001}.
-Mainly because of the large gluon parton density function (PDF), the gluon fusion process, although higher order in strong coupling in comparison to the quark anti-quark annihilation process, is not negligible and gives a significant contribution to the cross-section \cite{Bern:2001df,Bern:2002jx,PhysRevLett.108.072001}.
+Fortunately, the {higher order} contributions are relatively large for the $\gamma\gamma$ pair production \cite{Catani:2011qz}.
+Mainly because of the large gluon parton density function (PDF), the gluon fusion process, although higher order in strong coupling in comparison to the quark anti-quark annihilation process, is not negligible and gives a significant contribution to the cross-section \cite{Bern:2001df,Bern:2002jx,Catani:2011qz}.
 This may be further enhanced by imposing some kinematic cuts.
 An even higher order contribution to this, classified as {N$^3$LO}, has also been computed \cite{Bern:2002jx}.
 It is found to be small but not negligible.

 It is intriguing that the {2015} ATLAS data \cite{ATLAS:2015} {showed} a hint of a dip at $M_{\gamma\gamma}\approx 2 m_t$, exactly where it is expected from the top threshold effect.
 The dip is not so obvious in the latest data set \cite{ATLAS:2016eeo}, but it is not in contradiction with the dip.
-In this paper, we numerically simulate NLO events for the $qX\to\gamma\gamma$ and LO events for the loop mediated $gg\to\gamma\gamma$ process to investigate possibility of observing the top quark threshold effect at the 13 TeV LHC.
+In this paper, we numerically simulate NLO events for the $qX\to\gamma\gamma$ and LO events for the loop mediated $gg\to\gamma\gamma$ process to investigate the possibility of observing the top quark threshold effect at the 13 TeV LHC.
 Through a statistical analysis we aim to establish that though difficult, it is possible to observe this effect at the LHC in future.

 Note that while observation of this phenomenon is interesting by itself, it may also be useful to understand the relative magnitudes of different contributions and the process in general.
 Theoretically, these have significant uncertainties due to the unknown higher order contributions.
-If the effect can be observed with sufficient accuracy, it could provide another measurement of the top quark mass.\footnote{Ref.~\cite{Kawabata:2016aya} relies on this idea.}
+If the effect can be observed with sufficient accuracy, it could provide another measurement of the top quark mass \cite{Kawabata:2016aya}.

 Going beyond the top-quark effect, in general, studying such threshold effects can be useful for new physics also.
 They can tell us about heavy particles contributing in loop processes where the final state particles are observed at the LHC.
 For example, since it arises from the interference terms, any heavy particle (carrying electric and color charges) that can run in the loop of the $gg \to\gamma\gamma$ process would lead to such a threshold effect.
 Hence, even in absence of any direct detection of heavy particles at the LHC, observation (or non-observation) of any such effect in the $\gamma \gamma$ spectrum could let us infer about heavy particles carrying non-zero electromagnetic charge.